epfl-ada/ada-2024-project-semex24/README.md

 ## **Methods**

-1. **Data Collection & Cleaning**: We will use the *CMU* dataset combined with the *TMDB Movies Dataset 2024* dataset to enhance our analysis.
+1. **Data Collection & Cleaning**: We use the *CMU* dataset combined with the *TMDB Movies Dataset 2024* dataset to enhance our analysis.
 This step involves standardizing titles, genres, and dates and addressing missing values, particularly in revenue.
 This integration builds a reliable database that captures both historical context and movie-specific details.

 2. **Exploratory Data Analysis (EDA)**: Conduct initial EDA to visualize genre distribution, and popularity across historical periods and seasons.
-Using bar charts and time series, we’ll assess patterns and variations in popularity and revenue, setting the foundation for deeper analysis.
+Using bar charts and histograms, we assess patterns and variations in popularity, release year and revenue, setting the foundation for deeper analysis.

-3. **Seasonal Trend Analysis**: We’ll apply statistical tests (e.g., chi-square, ANOVA) to examine genre popularity by season, testing hypotheses on genre-season associations such as horror’s peak in October and family movies’ rise in December.

-4. **Historical Impact Analysis**: We’ll conduct regression analysis to assess the impact of major historical events on genre shifts and thematic changes.
-We’ll investigate genre transformations in response to events like wars, economic crises, and socio-political shifts.
+3. **Historical Impact Analysis**: We conduct regression analysis to assess the impact of major historical events on genre shifts and thematic changes.
+We investigate genre transformations in response to events like wars, economic crises, and socio-political shifts.

-5. **Revenue Analysis Over Time**: Using time series analysis, we’ll track revenue patterns by season and historical context, identifying financially significant periods.
-This will reveal seasonal and event-based revenue peaks.

-6. **Clustering for Genre and Country Insights**: We’ll apply clustering algorithms, like K-means, to identify patterns in genre preferences based on release season and country, aiming to uncover optimal release strategies based on cultural and regional differences.

-7. **Sentiment Analysis**: Using NLP, we’ll analyze plot summaries to capture sentiment and thematic tones.
+4. **Sentiment Analysis**: Using NLP, we analyze plot summaries to capture sentiment and thematic tones through time.
 This will add depth to our analysis of genre and theme changes across historical events.

+5. **Seasonal Trend Analysis**: We apply statistical tests, like correlation and regression, to examine genre popularity by season, testing hypotheses on genre-season associations such as horror’s peak in October and family movies’ rise in December.

+6. **Revenue Analysis Over Seasons**: Using time series analysis, we track revenue patterns by season, identifying financially significant periods.
+This reveals seasonal and event-based revenue peaks.

-8. **Data Visualization**: We’ll create interactive visualizations to illustrate genre-season relationships, revenue trends, and historical impact on cinema, using heatmaps and bubble charts to communicate our findings clearly.
+7. **Data Visualization**: We create interactive visualizations to illustrate genre-season relationships, revenue trends, and historical impact on cinema, using heatmaps, bar charts and plotlines to communicate our findings clearly.

 ## **Proposed Timeline**